devlopersumit/IssueFinder-Find-Beginner-Friendly-Issues/README.md

   - Find "good first issue" tags to start contributing
   - Language-specific filtering for all skill levels
   - Learn the complete contribution workflow
+  - Get AI-powered personalized issue recommendations
+  - Track your contribution impact and showcase achievements
 - **Open Source Contributors**:
   - Discover projects in your tech stack
   - Find bounty issues with real rewards
   - Filter by difficulty, type, and framework
+  - Watch live contributions from the global community
+  - Get personalized issue matches based on your skills
+  - Track and share your contribution impact
 - **Project Maintainers**:
   - Find repositories that need help
   - Discover contributors looking for projects
+  - Monitor live contribution activity
+  - Identify trending repositories and active contributors
 - **Learning**:
   - Explore codebases and coding patterns
   - Learn from real-world open source projects
   - Understand contribution workflows
+  - See real-time examples of contributions
+  - Get matched with issues that match your learning goals

 ## 🤝 Contributing